-Xoserve Limited is committed to preventing slavery and human trafficking in its business.
-This statement highlights the steps that Xoserve has taken to address any risk of slavery and human trafficking taking place within its supply chain and throughout other areas of its business.
+Xoserve Limited is committed to preventing slavery and human trafficking in its business and supply chain, in accordance with the UK Modern Slavery Act.
+This statement highlights the steps that Xoserve has already taken to address any risks, and our planned improvements.

 Xoserve’s Organisational Structure, Business Model and Supply Chains